ilonazajac/FireflyIII-testing/README.md

 1. **Manual testing** - Conducting user interface and user experience tests to ensure intuitive navigation and functionality.
 2. **Testing with Postman** - Utilizing Postman to perform API testing, verifying the application's backend processes and data handling.
 3. **Testing the database with WorkbenchSQL** - Directly querying the database using WorkbenchSQL to ensure data integrity and structure.

+## Manual testing

+Functionality tests were performed using an exploratory method.

 ## Sources